softwaremmm/gpas-tb-workflow/README.md

 ```

 If required, clone subworkflows: `bash clone_sub_workflows.sh`.
 However, sub_workflows should not be committed due to size and version ambiguity!
 By default this script fetches the `main` branch of all defined subworkflows.
-To fetch the latest releases instead, use `bash clone_sub_workflows.sh latest`
+To fetch the latest releases instead, use `bash clone_sub_workflows.sh latest`.
+To fetch different branches, change the values from `main` in `includerepos.csv`.

 ## Conventional Commits
 Use conventional commits when developing for this repo.